 Known for its stunning coastline and vibrant nightlife, Bodrum attracts a mix of local and foreign visitors.
 Many beach clubs, eateries, and boutique hotels cater to international clientele, and English is widely used in the tourism sector.

 Additionally, the expat community here has grown over the years, further enhancing the prevalence of English.
-For that reason, English is spoken here very widely, all year around.
+For that reason, English is widely spoken here all year round.

 English In Marmaris

 Marmaris is in the same situation as Bodrum.
-This coastal area enjoys a large amount of tourism during the summer months, but it’s also relatively busy during the winter nowadays.
+This coastal area sees a lot of tourism during the summer months, but it’s also relatively busy in winter nowadays.
 While not on the same level, many bars, restaurants, and shops are still open during the winter months.

-There are also many international visitors at New Year in particular, and many expats who live in the town all year around.
+There are also many international visitors, particularly at the New Year, and many expats who live in the town year-round.
 As such, you won’t struggle to find someone who speaks English.

 English In Fethiye